Stack of books next to blocks that read FAFSA and hand with red reminder ribbon

 Before you dive into the FAFSA, make sure you have all the required documentation.
 This includes:

-• Social security number (parents and student)
+• Social Security numbers (of both parents and student)

-• Alien registration number (if you are not a US citizen)
+• Alien Registration Number (if you are not a US citizen)

 • Driver’s license